 Tales of angelic interventions from heaven to save local villagers abounded.
 Worshippers claimed to visit heaven physically during prayers.

-By 1849, the God Worshipping Society had expanded into four areas of China, which Hong treated as strategic points in his upcoming battle against demons—demons that Hong soon unveiled as the Qing Dynasty itself.
+By 1849, the God Worshipping Society had expanded into four areas of China, which Hong treated as strategic points in his upcoming battle against demons—demons that Hong soon unveiled as the ruling Qing Dynasty itself.

 In 1850, alleging that Jesus had urged Hong to “fight for Heaven,” Hong began to arm his followers.
 Soon, the God Worshippers were buying gunpowder in bulk and becoming organized by military rankings.